 When I was in college, I would often grab an apple from the dining hall to put in my backpack before heading to class.
 Then, I’d forget all about it until that night.
-That’s when I could whip up a quick baked apple in my dorm room.
-It smelled wonderful, too — that cinnamon and buttery goodness.
+That’s when I would whip up a Microwave Baked Apple right in my dorm room.
+It smelled wonderful and tasted amazing with all that cinnamon and buttery goodness.

-You’ve probably stolen an apple from the dining hall or the continental breakfast at the hotel, and then weren’t sure what to do with it.
-This treat takes next to no time at all to make, even if you are a novice at cooking.
+You’ve probably been guilty of taking an apple from the dining hall or the continental breakfast at the hotel, and then weren’t sure what to do with it.
+This treat takes next to no time at all to make, and it’s very simple — even if you are a novice at cooking.

-One thing I did learn through trial and error.
-Always put your apple in a bowl to microwave it.
-If you use a saucer, it might roll around and dump the super hot sugary mixture onto your skin, which will burn.
-Not fun.
+Also, always put your apple in a bowl to microwave it.
+If you use a saucer, when you remove the apple from the microwave, it can roll around and dump the super hot sugary mixture onto your skin, which will burn.
+I have personal experience with this, and it’s not fun.

 - 1 Apple - cored